kippler/Samples/test.StrCmpLogicalW/README.md

 55.jpg > 3.jpg
 ƼƼ.jpg > 3.jpg
 6.jpg < 55.jpg
-6.jpg > ƼƼ.jpg   <- The probme.
+6.jpg > ƼƼ.jpg   <- The problem
 55.jpg > 10.jpg
 ƼƼ.jpg > 10.jpg
 ```

-"ƼƼ" (not 55) treated as number 55 is some case but its not treated as 55 in some cases.
+In some cases, "ƼƼ" is treated as the number 55, but in others, it is not treated as "55"